UK investigates new COVID variant, 6 African countries on travel ban red list | Health

 The new variant is believed to have as many as 50 spike mutations.
 Spike proteins are what viruses use to get into human cells, and some vaccines work by training the body to recognise the spikes and neutralise them.
 Mutations on the spike in a virus could therefore prove problematic in containing its spread.

-“We’re taking this early precautionary action now to protect the progress made across the country, and will continue to keep a close eye on the situation as we continue into the winter,” said UK Transport Secretary Grant Shapps.
+“We’re taking this early precautionary action now to protect the progress made across the country, and will continue to keep a close eye on the situation as we continue into the winter,” UK Transport Secretary Grant Shapps said.

 The European Union (EU) has also followed suit with similar action and European countries also put their action plans in place against the new variant.